SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 **Note**
-`addEventHandlerOn:do:` returns the new handler so that we can store to remove it in case. **Add a #yourself send after to return a BlElement.**
+`addEventHandlerOn:do:` returns the new handler so that we can store to remove it in case. **Add a `#yourself` send after to return a BlElement.**

 ##### Complex case - reusing event handling logic with an event Handler

 Instead of using addEventHandlerOn:do: you can also see users of `addEventHandler:`.
-An event handler can manage multiple element at once, by overriding the method `eventsToHandle`
+An event handler can manage multiple element at once, by overriding the method `eventsToHandle`.
+This implies that you define a new subclass of `BlCustomEventHandler` for your handler.

-This example is taken from `BlPullHandler` which demonstrate how you can dra around an element (more on this at the end of this chapter)
+This example is taken from `BlPullHandler` which demonstrate how you can drag around an element (more on this at the end of this chapter)

 ```smalltalk